-Conceptually, total health care costs can be contained or decreased only by some combination of the following:
+Conceptually, total health care costs can be contained or decreased only by some combination of the following strategies:

 Some strategies adversely affect access to care or outcomes; others may improve care.
-Evaluating different strategies is difficult, partly because accurately measuring patient-centered health outcomes (eg, morbidity and mortality, quality-adjusted life years [QALY]) tends to be expensive and to require large numbers of patients and long follow-up periods.
-As a result, most measures used to assess health care quality reflect processes (how care was delivered) rather than outcome.
-How well these process measures predict ultimate health outcomes is not always clear.
+Evaluating different strategies is difficult, partly because accurately measuring patient-centered health outcomes (eg, morbidity, mortality, or quality-adjusted life years [QALY]) tends to be expensive and require large numbers of patients and long follow-up periods.
+As a result, most measurements used to assess health care quality reflect processes (how care was delivered) rather than outcome.
+How well these process measurements predict ultimate health outcomes is not always clear.

 Many strategies can decrease the use of health care services.
 Many involve limiting access to care (aimed at unnecessary care but sometimes affecting necessary care), but some limit need by improving health.